department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Design/design-specs/connected-apps-2.md

   - **FAQ link**: https://www.mylinks.com/

  - **FAQ link text**: How do I connect a third-party app to my profile?
-  - **FAQ dropdown text**: (Bold) Take these steps to connect the app:
+  - **FAQ dropdown text**: Take these steps to connect the app:
-  1.When the app (or website) prompts you to connect your VA account, it will ask you to sign in.
+   - **1**: When the app (or website) prompts you to connect your VA account, it will ask you to sign in.
-  2.Sign in with your preferred VA.gov account: DS Logon, My HealtheVet, or ID.me.
+   - **2**: Sign in with your preferred VA.gov account: DS Logon, My HealtheVet, or ID.me.
-  3.Review the information the app is asking to access.
+   - **3**:Review the information the app is asking to access.

-  If you’re comfortable sharing that information, allow access.
+ - **text**: If you’re comfortable sharing that information, allow access.
 If you have trouble connecting the app, contact the app’s support for help.

 **Blue Box**